sylvercode/gitbranchquickdiff/README.md

 ## Features

-Specify any git ref (the default is the branch name `main`) as the original file for VSCode what lines are modified in the current editor.
+Specify any git ref (the default is the branch named `main`) as the original file to use by VSCode to detect what lines are modified in the current editor.

-Use commands `Use GitBranchQuickDiff` and `Use VSCode default quick diff` to toggle betweens the new diff gutter and the default diff gutter in your worspace settings.
+Use commands `Use GitBranchQuickDiff` and `Use VSCode default quick diff` to toggle betweens the new diff gutter and the default diff gutter in your workspace settings.

-Set the git ref to use in your workspace settings with `Set quick diff ref` and reset the ref define in your user settings with `Use default quick diff ref`.
+Set the git ref to use in your workspace settings with `Set quick diff ref` and reset the ref defined in your user settings with `Revert quick diff ref to user setting`.

 ## Requirements

-This extention need Git.
+This extension need Git.

 ## Extension Settings